laravel/docs/validation.md

     ]);

 In this example, we are specifying that the `publish_at` field may be either `null` or a valid date representation.
 If the `nullable` modifier is not added to the rule definition, the validator would consider `null` an invalid date.

+<a name="validation-error-response-format"></a>
+### Validation Error Response Format

+When your application throws a `ValidationException` and the request is expecting a Json response, Laravel will automatically format the error messages for you and return a `422 Unprocessable Entity` status code.
+Below is an example of the response format.
+You will notice that the error keys are flattened into dot-notation format:

+    {
+        "message": "The team name must be a string. (and 4 more errors)", "errors": {
+            "team_name": [
+                "The team name must be a string.", "The team name must be at least 1 characters."
+            ],
+            "authorization.role": [
+                "The selected authorization.role is invalid."
+            ],
+            "users.0.email": [
+                "The users.0.email field is required."
+            ],
+            "users.3.email": [
+                "The users.3.email must be a valid email address."
+            ]
+        }
+    }

 <a name="form-request-validation"></a>
 ## Form Request Validation